All Products

 main: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, Go BuildID=xxx, not stripped

-The file format is ELF.
-The CPU architecture is x86-64.
-The executable file is compatible with OS.
+The file format is ELF and the CPU architecture is x86-64, which is compatible with the Custom Runtime environment.

 Note

-• Executable files are in the Mach-O format in Mac OSs.
+• Executable files on macOS systems are in Mach-O format.

 • Common exit codes